Skip to content

 What is the postoperative period like for mentoplasty?

 I recommend that my patients maintain a liquid diet for the first five days to avoid contamination of the incision.
 I apply an external dressing with micropore that immobilizes the area for five to seven days.
 I advise sleeping on their back for a month and avoiding physical exercise.
-After two months, I clear any activity — by this stage, the swelling has significantly reduced, and the patient returns for postoperative photos.
+After two months, I clear the patient for all activities — by this stage, the swelling has significantly reduced, and the patient returns for postoperative photos.

 Is the silicone implant secured with screws?

-No. In my technique, I do not use screws or other fixation methods.
+I do not secure the silicone chin implant with screws or other fixation methods in my technique.
 I create a snug space, crafted to the exact size of the implant, ensuring immediate stability.
 The external dressing immobilizes the area until initial healing.
 This approach makes the surgery more economical and significantly reduces the risk of complications such as extrusion and infection around screws.

 During the consultation, I assess the patient's dentition and bite using Angle's classification.
-If the occlusion is balanced — without significant retrognathism or prognathism — and there is a disproportionately small chin (hypomentalism), I indicate mentoplasty with a solid silicone implant.
+If the occlusion is balanced — without significant retrognathism or prognathism — and there is a disproportionately small chin (hypomentonism), I recommend mentoplasty with a solid silicone implant.
 In cases with bite problems, I first request an orthognathic evaluation with a specialized dentist.

 What type of implant is used in mentoplasty?